 The RST course consists of a Theory and Practical component.
 Below is an outline of what each component entails.

-This is a review session followed by a multiple-choice theory assessment.
 To pass the theory portion of the RST you will need to obtain a mark of 80% or higher.
 You will not be able to complete the practical assessment until you successfully pass the theory assessment.
+With over 16 years of experience in teaching the RST course, we will provide you with a comprehensive review of the syllabus so there is no need for pre-learning.

 If you do not yet have a copy of the RST workbook you can download it for free from the, Department of Transport Website, alternatively you can order a hard copy by ringing the RST Info Line on 13 11 56.